drvinceknight/pfm/_sources/chapters/02-algebra/why/main.md

 - Those that are part of the so called "standard library": these are part of Python itself.
-- Those that are completely separate: Sympy is one such example of this.
+- Those that are completely separate: `sympy` is one such example of this.

 This separation allows for the development of tools to be not dependent on each others.
-The developers of Sympy do not need to coordinate with the developers of Python to make new releases of the software.
+The developers of `sympy` do not need to coordinate with the developers of Python to make new releases of the software.

 ## Why do we need to use sympy?

-Sympy is the library for symbolic mathematics.
+`sympy` is the library for symbolic mathematics.
 There are other python libraries for carrying out mathematics in Python.

 For example, let us compute the value of the following expression: